reiryuki/Dolby-Audio-Moto-G6-Magisk-Module/README.md

 - You can rename dax-default extension to use more bass enhancer boost.
 See /data/adb/modules_update/DolbyAudio/system/vendor/etc/dolby/

 ## Troubleshooting
+- If SE policy patch doesn't work for your device, send logcats to dev, then try using force permissive method.
+  Run at Terminal Emulator before flash:
+  - `su`
+  - `setprop dolby.force.permissive 1`
 - If Dolby force close, just reinstall again.
 - Make sure manifest.xml is patched correctly.
 - Use Audio Compatibility Patch if you encounter processing problem.
-- If SE patch still fail even added to sepolicy.rule, then add `setenforce 0` to the top of service.sh.
-Give logcat before for fix.
 - If you have some issues, like ringtones, alarm tones doesn't work, or calls opposite person doesn't hear, [do this fix.](https://t.me/audioryukimods/543)

 ## Attention!